tes test

 After taking our advice, the client gained Scheduled Monument Consent to make the proposed changes.

-Heritage Statement: Farm building conversion, North Warwickshire
+Heritage Statement: Farm building conversion

 Our clients own a farm in North Warwickshire and wished to convert two Dutch barns and a 19th century shelter shed to residential use.
-The LPA’s Conservation Officer adjudged that the initial development plans had a detrimental impact on two Listed buildings immediately to the north, and request that the design be changed and supported by a Heritage Statement.
+The LPA’s Conservation Officer adjudged that the initial development plans had a detrimental impact on two Listed buildings immediately to the north, and requested that the design be changed and supported by a Heritage Statement.

 The new application was granted permission.